 If you’re tempted to think that it’s just Gen Z’ers that are having a field day with mobile, think again: Four out of five (81%) of Americans now own smartphones, and 95% of U.S. adults that earn over $75,000 annually own smartphones.
 Those smartphone owners, on average, use 30 apps each month.

-The success of your mobile app depends on simplicity and personalization.
 Unfortunately, most wealth mobile apps are inconsistent on both fronts.
 In fact, the J.D.
 Power study noted that one-third of customers said their firm misses the mark when it comes to security.
 Just half of customers reported that their app provided personalized advice and insights.